shiltemann/presentations-old/GalaxyWorkshop/PITCHME.md

   <li> Where are you from? </li>
   <li> What do you do? </li>
   <li> Why did you join this workshop? </li>
+  <li> What prior experience do you have with bioinformatics analyses? </li>
  </ul>
 </div>